deasy25/deasy25/README.md

 - 👋 Hi, I’m @deasy25
-- 👀 I’m interested in coding
 - 🌱 I’m currently learning STT Terpadu Nurul Fikri
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ig : @elndadeasy

 <!---